miket7f/miket7f.github.io/pages/E Fundamentals.md

 Finally, in the N-channel depletion type MOSFET, a conductive channel (or tunnel) is pre-manufactured into the device.
 By applying a negative voltage to the gate, the channel can be narrowed or closed, reducing or stopping the current flow.

 MOSFETs have faster switching speeds, higher efficiency, and are more scalable, leading to their more frequent use compared to BJTs.

+### Activity 1 - Simple Transistor
+1. What is the simples transistor type that is based on the concept of a PN-Junction?
+2. What are the two different variants?
+Describe the names of the leads attached to the three regions of the transistor.
+3. Describe the function principle of the NPN variant as a switch.
+4. How can we use such a transistor as a current controlling device?

+**Solution:
+1. The bipolar junction transistor.
+It consists of a PN junction and either an added N or P region.
+2. If we add an N-region, it's called a NPN transistor, and if we add a P-region it's called a PNP transistor.
+For an NPN transistor, the lead connected to the first N-region is called the Emitter, the lead that is connected to the P-region is called the Base, and the lead attached to the second N-region is called the Collector.
+3. We are already aware of the function principle of the PN-junction.
+That's that it is only conductive in forward bias.
+If we now add a second N-region to the P-region, we get an NPN transistor.
+In essence, we now have two opposite facing diodes.
+Consequently, current is not flowing in either direction.
+However, if we apply a positive voltage to the base, electrons are attracted from the N-region and fill up some of the electron holes of the P-region.
+If enough voltage is applied, there are freely moving electrons in the P-region, which makes it conductive.
+Consequently, current can flow from the emitter to the collector.
+4. A current controlling device is, as the name suggests, a device with which we can control the current flow in a circuit.
+We can do exactly that with a BJT by varying the current flowing into the Base.
+The higher the base-emitter current, the more freely moving electrons, and the higher the emitter-collector current.

+### Activity 2 - MOSFET
+5. In what ways is a MOSFET different?
+6. Which MOSFET types are there?

+<iframe width="560" height="315" src="https://www.youtube.com/embed/u5mMdQ2MENU?si=ioQ0RqQ8qr724jcO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ### Example
 #### Transcript 1
 Now, let's put theory into practice with a hands-on demonstration.